 A note on inclusive terminology:

-Some breastfeeding parents may not identify as mothers or as female, but as male, non-binary or gender diverse.
+When referring to breastfeeding, it is recognized that some breastfeeding parents may not identify as mothers or as female, but as male, non-binary or gender diverse.
 Some breastfeeding parents may not identify with the terms breasts or breastfeeding, and prefer alternative terminology, such as chest, chestfeeding or human milk feeding.
-In all circumstances, health care professionals will utilize patient and family centered care to be responsive to the particular context, self-declared gender, pronouns and preferred terminology of the families they support.
+In all circumstances, health care professionals will utilize patient and family centered care to be responsive to the particular context, self-identified gender, pronouns and preferred terminology of the families they support.

 Additional module resources:

 Looking for up-to-date COVID-19 information on breastfeeding that you can share with families?
 Click here for information for expectant and new parents.

 Find the latest COVID-19 updates for AHS staff and health care professionals in Alberta here.

 TO NAVIGATE THROUGH THE ONLINE MODULES